Sue E. Myerscough: Career

+Federal judicial service

 Withdrawn nomination to federal district court

 On October 11, 1995, President Clinton nominated Myerscough to a seat on the United States District Court for the Central District of Illinois that was vacated by Judge Harold Baker, who assumed senior status in 1994.
 However, Myerscough withdrew her nomination.
 Clinton opted not to renominate Myerscough to the same seat the following year.
 Instead, he nominated Michael P. McCuskey to that seat in 1997 and was confirmed in 1998.

 Renomination to federal district court under Obama

 In February 2010, Senator Dick Durbin recommended Myerscough to President Obama for a seat on the district court.
 On June 17, 2010, President Obama renominated Myerscough to a federal district judgeship on the United States District Court for the Central District of Illinois.
 Myerscough was nominated to fill the vacancy created by Judge Joe Billy McDade, who assumed senior status on February 28, 2010.
 On July 14, 2010, Obama withdrew Myerscough's name to fill the McDade vacancy and instead renominated Myerscough to fill the vacancy being created by Judge Jeanne E. Scott, who retired on August 1, 2010.
-Myerscough's nomination was reported out of committee on February 17, 2011 by a voice vote.
+Myerscough's nomination was reported out of committee on February 17, 2011, by a voice vote.
 On March 7, 2011, the Senate confirmed her nomination by a voice vote.
 She received her commission on March 14, 2011.
 She assumed senior status on March 9, 2023.